 Venturing into the Woods.
 Despite all the controversial opinions about hiking around the lake, the Bear Lake area is yet to surprise you.
 A starting point of a number of popular and secluded trails, it can test your athleticism and stamina just as some other strenuous hikes elsewhere in Rocky Mountain National Park.

 Wildlife Watching.
-While the bears are a rare appearance at Bear Lake today, other smaller animals don’t hesitate to visit it.
+While bears are a rare appearance at Bear Lake today, other smaller animals don’t hesitate to visit it.
 You can find pikas jumping from one tree to another, squirrels, and occasional deer and elk roaming along the shore.
 Multiple species of birds, such as Steller’s jays, nutcrackers, and chickadees, adorn your walk with their glides and songs.

 Photographing Landscapes.
 The sky is the limit for landscape and wildlife photographers hiking around Bear Lake.
 Envision a story you want to tell with your images and photograph away.
 Plan to visit the Bear Lake area before or at sunrise or sunset for a pop of color above the mountains and fewer people to edit out later on.